ionos-enterprise/ionos-enterprise-cli/README.md

 ## Configuration

-Before using the ProfitBrick's CLI to perform any operations, we'll need to set our credentials:
+Before using the CLI to perform any operations, we'll need to set our credentials:

 ```
 $ profitbricks setup